guenthertom/stata-crashcourse/_sources/units/unit04_loading_data/README.md

 <details>
 <summary>💡 Hint</summary>

-Consult the *help* file of the command `use`.
+Consult the *help* file of the command `webuse`.

 </details>

 <details>
 <summary>✅ Solution</summary>

-The code throws an error as we do not clear the memory of Stata when loading the data again. <br>
+The code throws an error as we do not `clear` the memory of Stata when loading the data again. <br>
 Stata will not overwrite currently stored data by itself.

 </details>

 <h5>Exercise 2 – Importing Excel data</h5>

-- Download our [survey.xlsx](survey.xlsx) and safe it into your working folder.
+- Download our dataset [survey.xlsx](survey.xlsx) and save it into your working folder.
 - Set the working directory to your working folder.
 - Import the spreadsheet data with the command `import excel`.
 Try to import variable names as well.
-- `Browse` the data.
+- `browse` the data.

 <textarea id="ex2" rows="8"
   style="width:100%;